(Grams per brake horsepower-hour)

 e No standard set.

-f Although emissions standards for HC and CO were in effect for these years, they were not measured in grams per brake horsepower-hour and are, therefore, incompatible with this table.
+f Although emissions standards for HC and CO were in effect for these years, they were not measured in grams per brake horsepower-hour and are, therefore, incompatible with the engine certification section of this table.

 g Vehicles can meet a NMHC + NOx standard of 2.5 g/bhp-h, given they meet a NMHC standard of no more than 0.5 g/bhp-h.

-U.S. Environmental Protection Agency, Office of Transportation and Air Quality, personnal communication, Oct.
-2001.
+U.S. Environmental Protection Agency, Office of Transportation and Air Quality, personal communication, October 2001.